By Kristel Coombes

 There may be up to 5000 Gibraltarians that struggle to hear a conversation prior to the age of 60.
 However, as a result of the stigma, they refrain from seeking treatment.
 The Gibraltar Hearing Impaired and Tinnitus Association (GHITA), a non-profit association advocating the needs of the hearing impaired, work towards promoting ear and hearing care across Gibraltar, to learn more about hearing health just visit the link.

 GHITA are working tirelessly to bring about change for the deaf community in Gibraltar, working in close collaboration with the GHA to enhance and further develop audiology services.
 As a result, the GHA has recently undertaken an initiative to register persons affected with hearing loss or impairment, who wish to do so.
 The association are currently trying to authorise the GHA Occupational Therapy Service, in order to classify the individual struggling with hearing loss as “potentially vulnerable”.
 This would ensure there is a clear exchange of information between various community services in Gibraltar, enabling better evaluation, assessment and treatment of patients.
+Get more information on brands of hearing aids before you choose the right one.

 The association is currently working towards securing a premises and the necessary equipment for ENT’s to treat patients dealing with hearing loss in Gibraltar, as opposed to referring them to specialists in the UK.
 Furthermore, they were involved in the appointment of a new paediatric audiologist from New Zealand in Gibraltar.
 GHITA has also worked with the Department of Education in the submission of education guidelines for people with hearing loss.
 They believe that deafness or hearing loss is a sensory difference which only becomes a disability when the educational system fails the child and the family.